latompa/eligible-ruby/README.md

 }

 result = Eligible::Claim.post(params)
-enrollment.to_ash # return the api call results enrollment.error  # return error, if any
+enrollment.to_hash # return the api call results enrollment.error  # return error, if any
 ```